Skip to main content

 HSC Maths Extension 1 vectors: deep dive (2026 guide)

 A complete deep dive into vectors for HSC Mathematics Extension 1.
-Vector arithmetic, magnitude and unit vectors, the scalar product, projections, parametric vector equations of lines, and geometric proofs.
+Vector arithmetic, magnitude and unit vectors, the scalar product, projections, parametric vector equations of lines, geometric proofs, and an embedded practice question set with full solutions.

 What this guide covers